ericklikan/Car-Pickup/README.md

 # Car-Pickup
-Computer Engineering - Car that follows a black line and picks up a ball (coded in C for Android)
+Computer Engineering - Car that follows a black line and picks up a ball (coded in C for Arduino)

 TEJ4M1
 Erick Leon